emmanuelkaringi/CloudUploader_CLI/README.md

 ## Overview

-**CloudUploader** is a bash-based command-line tool that allows users to upload files to AWS S3 quickly.
-It provides a seamless upload experience with options to overwrite, skip, or rename files, and it can even generate a shareable link after uploading.
+**CloudUploader** is a lightweight, bash-based command-line tool designed to streamline the process of uploading files to AWS S3.
+The tool offers an intuitive interface, allowing users to manage existing files on S3 with options to overwrite, skip, or rename.
+Additionally, it generates a pre-signed URL, making it easy to share your files securely.

 ## Prerequisites

-Before using CloudUploader, ensure you have the following installed:
+Before using CloudUploader, ensure you have the following installed and configured:

 - **AWS CLI** - Make sure the AWS CLI is installed and configured with your credentials.
+It is required for interacting with AWS S3 and AWS as a whole.
 - **Bash Shell** - The script is written for a bash environment.
 - **pv (Pipe Viewer)** - Used for showing upload progress.

 ## Installation
 1. Clone the repository:
     ```bash
-    git clone git@github.com:emmanuelkaringi/CloudUploader_CLI.git
+    git clone git@github.com:emman/CloudUploader_CLI.git
     ```
-2. Change to the directory:
+2. Navigate to the directory:
     ```bash
     cd CloudUploader_CLI
     ```